Skip to main content

 As a leader in the domestic thermal power generation industry, we respect energy and environmental policies such as the Basic Energy Plan and proactively promote renewable energy development.

-Furthermore, as we seek to become a global energy company, we are acutely aware of the need to protect the environment on a global scale.
-We strictly observe the environmental laws and regulations of each country and region where we do business and are committed to reducing our environmental footprint.
-This involves not only reducing CO2 emissions and preventing air and water pollution but also striving for biodiversity conservation to realize a sustainable environment, society, and economy.
+In addition, as we seek to become a global energy company, we comply with the environmental laws and regulations of each country and region in our various business activities, fully recognizing the need to protect the environment on a global scale.
+This involves not only improving power generation efficiency, reducing CO2 emissions, preventing air and water pollution, and recycle waste but also striving for biodiversity conservation to realize a sustainable environment, society, and economy.

 Environmental Management System

 We have also established a Sustainability Promotion Committee to improve our ESG management.
-Chaired by the President, Director, CEO and COO, this crossfunctional committee oversees the entire company and examines environmentrelated issues and their corresponding measures, with significant issues brought to the Leadership Panel for resolution.
+Chaired by the President, Director, CEO and COO, this cross functional committee oversees the entire company and examines environment related issues and their corresponding measures, with significant issues brought to the Leadership Panel for resolution. and, if necessary, to the Board of Directors for resolution.
 We will continue to improve our management of the environment and contribute to the development of a sustainable society.

 Environmental Education

-We provide training for employees involved in environmental operations at our power plants and other facilities so that they can acquire the necessary knowledge and skills concerning the environment.
+We provide training for employees involved in environmental operations at our power plants and other facilities.
+This enables them to acquire the necessary knowledge and skills concerning the environment, helping our employees to understand the impact of our business activities on the environment.
 Training levels correspond to job class and proficiency, and we are working to develop environmental education programs for employees.

-- Figures for JERA operations in Japan and joint ventures with Hitachinaka Generation Co., Inc., JERA Power TAKETOYO LLC, JERA Power YOKOSUKA LLC, and JERA Power ANEGASAKI LLC
+• Figures for JERA operations in Japan and joint ventures with Hitachinaka Generation Co., Inc., JERA Power TAKETOYO LLC., JERA Power YOKOSUKA LLC., and JERA Power ANEGASAKI LLC., Green Power Ishikari GK.

 Featured